 You’ll need an authorized birth certificate to apply for a driver’s license, passport, or social security card.

-Certificates Available Four Weeks after Birth
+Certificates Available Four to Six Weeks after Birth

 Birth certificates start at medical facilities, pass through the Health Department, and arrive at the Clerk-Recorder’s Office.
 This process takes time—in most cases, the Office can issue a certificate four weeks after the birth of a child.

 Information You'll Need

 For the person listed on the certificate, you'll need to know:

 - first and last names

 - date of birth

 Make sure you have accurate information for the person listed on the birth certificate and be certain that the person was born in the County of Santa Clara.

 The certificate fee pays for the record search and you’ll be charged the fee even if no record is found.